jbrry/multilingual-parsing/README.md

 ```

 ## Obtain data
-You will need to obtain the original Faroese data for these experiments please. #TODO add this to a data section.
+You will need to obtain the original Faroese data for these experiments please.

 1. Clone the original repository to somewhere in your file system, e.g. in your home directory.
     ```bash